Quility: Design System

 Solution: I rebuilt our design system from scratch to build one that has an accessible-first foundation, to ensure that every component was inclusive, consistent, and easily scaled.
 I baked accessibility and interactivity into the components as a priority, not as an afterthought.

-• Built out a full suite of component states (Default, Hover, Active, Focus, Disabled) to provide clear, real-time feedback to the user.
+• Built a full suite of component states (Default, Hover, Active, Focus, Disabled) to provide clear, real-time feedback to the user.

 • Consolidated several versions of a single component into one master component with flexible variants.